 Reverse Mortgage News – Spot Condo Approval

 HUD spot condo approval was eliminated in 2009, requiring the entire project to undergo approval every 2 years.
 Very few condo projects had approval and older owners of condo’s were unable to get HECM reverse mortgages.
-This rule change will open up eligibility for a reverse mortgage to many more owner-occupants of condos as we will be able to submit single units for approval.
+This rule change opens up eligibility for a reverse mortgage to many more owner-occupants of condos as we will be able to submit single units for approval.

 HECM Reverse Mortgage Financial Assessment